 This approach builds rational and arbitrary grounds where, once the machine with its tools and contrivances is unleashed, managers can now use the machines independent of whatever rationality might have been deployed to make the thing in the first place.
 "No inner relations are manifested.
 And since a formulation of natural forces is at work, obedience can be arbitrarily enforced."
-(Guardini (1994), 47).
+(Guardini 1994, p.
+47).
 If we imagine obedience as a one-sided compliance with rules and regulations, or even the instructions implied by technology, then is this a fitting end, a good, for the humanistic manager?
 Or is there another side to obedience?
 The anthropology of gift would indicate that persons precede technology.
 The good, the goal, the end is gift.
 The form of gift is love, freely given for excellence.
-Managerial action which build technology imperatively must then conform to the advancement of willing the good for one another.
+Managerial actions which build technology imperatively must then conform to the advancement of willing the good for one another.

-The machine as techne might be technology as another "Golem of Prague" or the roboti of Karel Capek's play $R.U.R.^{71}$ manifested in the material technology ranging from cell phones with their Golem apps to the cultural technology of we call regulations and laws devoid of feeling72 embedded in a global governance structure.
-Such rules, duties, and their enabling technology might seem to be devoid of the original intention
+The machine as techne might be technology as another "Golem of Prague" or the roboti of Karel Capek's play R.U.R.72 manifested in the material technology ranging from cell phones with their Golem apps to the cultural technology of we call regulations and laws devoid of feeling73 embedded in a global governance structure.
+Such rules, duties, and their enabling technology might seem to be devoid of the original intention of the creator of the technology.
+Other rules and compliance with those rules might preserve life, promote progress.
+But other rules and compliance with those rules might lead to a degradation of the human good.
+How might we choose?
+This is core of an ethics.
+The notion of conscience, as

-$^{^{70}}$ Guardini (1994), Letter 6, "Mastery".
+71Guardini (1994), Letter 6, "Mastery".
 This view intends that being precedes essence (limitation), act, work, operations.
 In turn act will result in (more) be-ing.
 In the realm of understanding, judgment, decision and reality, reality conforms thought.

-$^{^{71}}$ Collins and Pinch (1998) and Capek (1920) provide the references to these mythical creatures.
+72 Collins and Pinch (1998) and Capek (1920) provide the references to these mythical creatures.
 The Golem is an organic, unthinking animated clay artifact programmed by the instructions of its creator.
 An algorithm is such a Golem.
 Both mimic certain human traits such as sounding intelligent.
 Neither can understand or seek interpretive meaning in wisdom.

-$^{^{72}}$ We might recall Aristotle's dictum: "law is mind without desire."
+73We might recall Aristotle's dictum: "law is mind without desire."
 Much related to this notion is the idea that artificial "intelligence [sic]" while certainly artificial in the sense of not natural, that is, as manufactured, cannot rise to the level of inter-legere (L. "reading between [the lines]"), an act of discernment.
 This discussion, ongoing, will intersect with an ethical analysis of gift, and thus perhaps a bit beyond the scope of this essay into the polity of technology.